ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 list of useful tags.

-So hopefully, when someone wants to put information in one's file, they will find an official one, i.e., found in the IANA Matroska Tags Names registry (#matroska-tags-names-registry), that fits their need and hopefully use it.
+So hopefully, when someone wants to put information in one's file, they will find an assigned one, i.e., found in the IANA Matroska Tags Names registry (#matroska-tags-names-registry), that fits their need and hopefully use it.
 If it is not in the list, this person can try to add a new tag in the registry.
 This registry is not meant to have every possible information in a file.
 Matroska files are not meant to become a whole database of people who made